BretscherHochstrasser/CleanMe/README.md

 ### Build with Android Studio
 1. Clone the git repo
 2. Import the project into AndroidStudio
-3. Complie the app and run the app on a Android emulator or connected device
+3. Compile the app and run the app on a Android emulator or connected device

 ### Build with gradle
 1. Clone the git repo